Lesson 4 of 5

 Why Wheel Traders Sell OTM Options

-• Intrinsic value = how far in-the-money an option is.
-OTM options have zero intrinsic value.
+• Intrinsic value = how far ITM the option is.
+OTM options have zero.

-• Extrinsic value = the portion of premium driven by time and volatility.
-It always decays to zero at expiration.
+• Extrinsic value = time value + volatility premium.
+It always decays to zero by expiration.

-• Option Premium = Intrinsic Value + Extrinsic Value.
+• Option Premium = Intrinsic + Extrinsic.
+Simple as that.

-• Wheel traders sell OTM options so that the entire premium collected is extrinsic value that decays in their favor.
+• We sell OTM options so 100% of the premium we collect is extrinsic value that melts in our favor.
+That's the edge.

 Quick Check